 Do Cash Windfalls Affect Wages?
 Evidence from R&D Grants to Small Firms

-This paper examines how employee earnings at small firms respond to a cash flow shock, which takes the form of a government R&D grant.
-Applicant firms are linked to IRS W2 earnings and other U.S. Census Bureau datasets.
-In a regression discontinuity design based on private ranking data, we find that the grant increases average earnings with a rent-sharing elasticity of 0.09 (0.21) at the employee (firm) level.
-The effect is only observed for incumbent employees who were present at the firm before the award.
-Among incumbent employees, the effect is strongly increasing in worker tenure.
+This paper examines how employee earnings at small firms respond to a cash flow shock in the form of a government R&D grant.
+We use ranking data on applicant firms, which we link to IRS W2 earnings and other U.S. Census Bureau datasets.
+In a regression discontinuity design, we find that the grant increases average earnings with a rent-sharing elasticity of 0.09 (0.21) at the employee (firm) level.
+The beneficiaries are incumbent employees who were present at the firm before the award.
+Among incumbent employees, the effect increases with worker tenure.
 The grant increases within-firm wage inequality, in part because new hires earn less than the firm average.
-The grant also leads to higher employment and revenue, but a growth channel cannot fully explain the effect on earnings.
-The data and a grantee survey are consistent with a backloaded wage contract channel, in which employees of a financially constrained firm initially accept low wages and are paid more when cash is available.
+The grant also leads to higher employment and revenue, but productivity growth cannot fully explain the immediate effect on earnings.
+Instead, the data and a grantee survey are consistent with a backloaded wage contract channel, in which employees of a financially constrained firm initially accept low wages and are paid more when cash is available.

 JEL Classification: G32, G35, J31, J41